j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 "C:\Program Files\7-Zip\7zG.exe" x -o"C:\Users\lmartin.EMBERFORGE\Downloads\EmberForge_Review\" -spe -an -ai#7zMap13315:120:7zEvent17197
 ```

-To confirm what was extracted, file creation events were pivoted into the same destination path.
+That gave me the extraction path, but not yet the file that mattered.
+To fill in that gap, I pivoted into file creation events for the same directory.

 ```kusto
 EmberForgeX_CL